clement3872/dotfiles/README.md

 # dotefiles

-Here are some files from my .config folder (on Archlinux).
+Here are some dotfiles from my Archlinux.